AnhDuyVu/Business-Case-Analysis/8-Week SQL Challenges/Case Study #1 - Danny's Diner/Readme.md

 # Entity Relationship Diagram
 ![image](https://github.com/AnhDuyVu/Data-Analysis-Projects/assets/119872105/b542d482-5671-4c6d-97c7-117eb769bd9d)

-# Questions and my solution
+# Questions and my solutions
 - [1.
 What is the total amount each customer spent at the restaurant?](#1-what-is-the-total-amount-each-customer-spent-at-the-restaurant)
 - [2.
 How many days has each customer visited the restaurant?](#2-how-many-days-has-each-customer-visited-the-restaurant)
 - [3.
 What was the first item from the menu purchased by each customer?](#3-what-was-the-first-item-from-the-menu-purchased-by-each-customer)